irfinnew/mdf/README.md

 h1, h2, h3, h4 { color: black; }
 ```

-By default, _mdf_ uses `sans-serif` as the font for everything, and it will differ from one system to another what actual font that resolves to.
+By default, _mdf_ uses `sans-serif` as the font, and it will differ from one system to another what actual font that resolves to.

 It's recommended to choose a specific font, and set that in `~/.mdf/style.css`.
 For example, this will use [Gentium](https://fonts.google.com/specimen/Gentium+Basic) for the headings, [IosevkaTerm](https://typeof.net/Iosevka/) for verbatim/code, and [Ubuntu](https://fonts.google.com/specimen/Ubuntu) for everything else: